Jojendersie/Monolith/tools/ComponentEditor/Win32/Release/readme.txt

 When adding additional attributes make shure to apply changes to a cell pressing enter or entering another cell before closing the window.

+Attributes can be of 3 different types: float, string, bool.
+The values "true" and "false" (case sensitive) are evaluated as bool, anythink starting with a digit a number and everythink else as a string.

 ADDITIONAL COMMANDS

 cntrl + z 	Undo the latest change.